Publishing is the lifeblood of science

 So what’s stopping you?

 There is no perfect formula to get from a ‘stack of data’ to a publication but here are five of my tips to help you get started on that next paper:

-It’s easy to get lost in details so start with a ‘rough sketch’ story board – what are the key points or messages and how do I assemble them into a logical order?
-Use a ‘straw man’ to get the creativity going and be controversial to engage your team in discussion.
-The storyboard may be nothing more than a sketched out draft of the results section so don’t bother with fancy diagrams and detailed tables until you have the message right.
+It’s easy to get lost in details so start with a ‘rough sketch’ storyboard – what are the key points or messages and how do I assemble them into a logical order?
+Use a ‘straw man’ to get the creativity going and be controversial to engage your team in the discussion.
+The storyboard may be nothing more than a sketched-out draft of the results section so don’t bother with fancy diagrams and detailed tables until you have the message right.
 Be prepared to ditch data sets that don’t add anything!

-Not just who, but rather a clear understanding of what is expected for an author on your paper.
-You might be first or last author depending on your role but you need a clear idea of who is included and why.
-Writing a paper together is a positive team building experience but it can be ruined by unrealistic expectations.
+Not just who, but rather a clear understanding of what is expected of an author on your paper.
+You might be the first or last author depending on your role but you need a clear idea of who is included and why.
+Writing a paper together is a positive team-building experience but it can be ruined by unrealistic expectations.
 Don’t reinvent the wheel on this – the ICMJE guidelines set out roles and responsibilities – read and share these around as early as possible!

 A good basic outline or storyboard can be a great motivational aid to help you find the time to get going with that first elusive draft.
 Alternatively, look through your schedule, ring-fence some time and be disciplined with yourself!
 Most of my papers were written at thirty-five thousand feet over the Atlantic.
 This is a great example of finding >6 hours of uninterrupted thinking time to get to grips with your task.
 So turn off the film and get working…

 The first story board for one of my papers…..and yes this is the back of an envelope.